A seal showing the scales of justice and the text “Expert Witness.”

 Need a financial expert witness for your case?
 Joey Friedman, CPA/ABV provides expert witness and litigation support in Florida and nationwide.
 Contact the firm today or call to discuss your matter.

-Attorneys engage a CPA or financial expert witness across a wide range of civil, commercial, and family law matters, including:
+Attorneys engage a CPA or financial expert witness across a wide range of civil, commercial, and family law matters.
+Common case types include:

-• Commercial litigation and breach of contract — Quantifying lost profits, lost business value, or consequential economic harm flowing from a breach.
+• Business disputes and contract claims — Quantifying lost profits, lost business value, or consequential economic harm flowing from a breach of contract, tortious interference, or failed transaction.

-• Business valuation disputes — Partnership disputes, shareholder oppression, buy-sell disagreements, or dissenting shareholder appraisal actions where the value of a closely held business is contested.
+• Shareholder and partnership disputes — Partnership disputes, shareholder oppression, buy-sell disagreements, or dissenting shareholder appraisal proceedings requiring a business valuation opinion.

-• Divorce and marital dissolution — Valuing a marital business interest, tracing separate property, or analyzing income available for support calculations.
+• Divorce and family law — Valuing a marital business interest, tracing separate property, or analyzing income available for support.

-• Fraud and financial misconduct — Quantifying damages in cases involving embezzlement, securities fraud, insurance fraud, or financial elder abuse.
+• Fraud and financial crimes — Quantifying damages in cases involving embezzlement, securities fraud, insurance fraud, or financial statement manipulation.

 • Personal injury and wrongful death — Calculating economic damages such as lost earnings capacity, lost household services, and future medical cost projections.

-• Intellectual property disputes — Measuring lost royalties, unjust enrichment, or reasonable royalty as a measure of patent/trademark infringement damages.
+• Intellectual property — Measuring lost royalties, unjust enrichment, or reasonable royalty as a measure of patent or trademark infringement damages.

-• Insurance coverage and bad faith — Analyzing business interruption losses, inventory valuations, or disputed claim amounts.
+• Insurance disputes — Analyzing business interruption losses, inventory valuations, or disputed claim amounts.

 • Bankruptcy and insolvency — Providing opinions on solvency, fraudulent transfer analysis, or asset valuations in contested proceedings.

-If you are preparing for any of the above case types, explore our expert witness and litigation support services page for a full overview.
+If you are preparing for any of the above case types, explore our Expert Witness and Litigation Support page for a full overview of services.

 What Makes Expert Witness Testimony Defensible?

 Not all expert testimony survives a Daubert challenge or withstands aggressive cross-examination.
-Defensible expert work rests on three pillars:
+Defensible expert testimony rests on three pillars:

-Opinions must be grounded in recognized professional standards—AICPA guidance, ASA valuation standards, IRS Revenue Rulings, peer-reviewed economic literature, or Daubert-compliant forensic accounting methods.
-An expert who can explain why a particular method was selected and what alternatives were considered is far harder to impeach.
+1. Reliable Methodology.
+Opinions must be grounded in recognized professional standards — AICPA guidance, ASA valuation standards, peer-reviewed economic models — and the expert must be prepared to explain why a particular method was selected over alternatives.

-Every assumption, data source, calculation, and conclusion should be documented in a formal written report (typically under FRCP Rule 26 or its state equivalent).
-A well-constructed report anticipates opposing counsel’s questions and demonstrates rigor before the deposition even begins.
+2. Thorough Documentation.
+Every assumption, data source, calculation, and conclusion should be documented in a formal written report that can withstand scrutiny from opposing counsel, a rebuttal expert, and the court itself.

-Learn more about how our team approaches forensic accounting expert witness services with the rigor that attorneys and courts expect.
+Learn more about how our team approaches forensic accounting with the rigor that attorneys and courts expect.

 How a CPA/ABV Supports Valuation, Damages, and Forensic Matters